shepleasure/Avenger-team-s-project/README.md

-This is the Project Which Lists all of the nearest Information of Namma Mysuru
+This is the Project of web page Which Lists all of the nearest Information of Namma Mysuru